Dana White Biography

 Even after becoming president, there was no telling the man that Dana White would eventually become.
 The UFC struggled mightily to be profitable.
 According to reports, in 2004 the UFC had faced losses of close to $35 million since being purchased.
 According to an interview that Dana White did with The Opie and Anthony show, that all changed with the start of the UFC reality show.

-The Ultimate Fighter was developed by Dana White and SpikeTV to try to bring the sport of mixed martial arts to the masses.
+The Ultimate Fighter tv show was developed by Dana White and SpikeTV to try to bring the sport of mixed martial arts to the masses.
 The TV show helped the UFC gain a whole new level of popularity amongst the largely male-centric audiences on SpikeTV.

 It also created the perfect vehicle for Dana White to emerge as the brash personality that UFC fans know today.
 On the show, White filled the role of host, father figure, drill sergeant, and dictator at various times.